fabiencrassat/cv-with-nuxt/README.md

 - [ ] __When new `yarn.lock`:__ Remove the cache numbers in the Github Wokflow `.github/workflows/continuous-integration.yml`.
 - [ ] Deploy in Now with the Github Workflow.
 - [ ] Optimize the Yarn cache folder in the Github Workflow (<https://github.com/actions/cache/blob/master/examples.md#node---yarn>).
+- [ ] Optimize the Sonar cache folders (~/.sonar/cache, .scannerwork) in the Github Workflow.

 ## Licence